byronwall/data-viz/README.md

   - Allow keeping 0 count items in display to avoid layout shift when filtering
 - Need to swap out the multi select comp with good one from Plantasktic
 - Add button to create blank chart by choosing type
+- Allow the summary table to show up in a popover if the sidebar is collapsed
+- `Remove all charts` needs a warning